UCLA nurses protest unsafe staffing in front of Ronald Reagan Medical Center

 Several nurses gave speeches at the event, demanding improvements in safe staffing policies from UCLA.

-Melita Temple, a nurse representative in the neonatal intensive care unit, said her department has faced inadequate staffing, leading to over-exhaustion and foregoing breaks.
+Melita Temple, a nurse representative in the neonatal intensive care unit, said her department has faced inadequate staffing, leading to over-exhaustion and forgoing breaks.

 “There are nurses who are considering early retirement,” Temple said.
 “That makes the whole inadequate staffing short, and if we’re not replacing them, then … it puts the burden into the workers that are still there.”